Dexalot/dexalot-docs/docs/es/tutorials/howtouse/README.md

 Aquí hay una introducción a la aplicación de la nueva Subnet Beta de Dexalot.

+The new Dexalot Subnet is now ready for you to test and try out!

+After months [of building and testing](https://medium.com/dexalot/the-dexalot-subnet-96b2a05cb435) everyone can join in and enjoy the beta version of the first DeFi CLOB (central limit order book) on Avalanche.

+This Avalanche Subnet is [a dual-chain application](https://medium.com/dexalot/the-dexalot-subnet-96b2a05cb435) containing both a Mainnet and a Subnet.
+By executing trades with the Dexalot token ALOT on the Dexalot Subnet, transaction gas fees are kept amazingly low.
+Navigate [here](https://app.dexalot-test.com/trade) and you are good to go.

+Here is an Introduction to Dexalot’s new Subnet Beta application.

 <YouTube id="vRvaswPuMNg" />

 # The Dashboard